sfigg/commercialization-public/docset/customize/mdm/dynamicmanagement-csp.md

 <p style="margin-left: 20px">Value type is integer.
 Supported operation is Get.</p>

 <a href="altitude" id=""></a>**Altitude**
-<p style="margin-left: 20px">A value that determines how to handle resolution of applying multiple contexts on the device.
+<p style="margin-left: 20px">A value that determines how to handle conflict resolution of applying multiple contexts on the device.
 This is required and must be distinct of other priorities..</p>
 <p style="margin-left: 20px">Value type is integer.
 Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="alertsenabled" id=""></a>**AlertsEnabled**